symfony/symfony-docs/contributing/documentation/overview.rst

     $ git checkout -b improve_install_chapter

 **Step 5.** Now make your changes in the documentation.
-Add, tweak, reword and even remove any content, but make sure that you comply with the doc:`standards`.
+Add, tweak, reword and even remove any content, but make sure that you comply with the doc:`/contributing/documentation/standards`.

 **Step 6.** **Push** the changes to your forked repository: